MatthewFallon/nh-stream/README.md

 ## Documentation Generation

-This document is generated using Jekyll for creating its website form, and pandoc for the pdf using the eisvogel.latex latex template. `pdfout.sh` has the corresponding pandoc command.
+This document is generated using Jekyll for creating its website form, and pandoc for the pdf using the eisvogel.latex latex template. `build.sh` has the corresponding pandoc command.